-This course is designed to provide foundational knowledge.
-It will be particularly useful for A&H students with little or negligible background in economic interaction, entrepreneurship, management as well as culture and creations as industries of economic value.
-However, students with more substantial knowledge on the topic can also benefit from the course by expanding the breadth and depth of their understanding of sustainable development.
+It will, thus, be particularly useful for students with little or negligible background in CCIs.
+However, students with more substantial knowledge on the topic can also benefit from the course by expanding the breadth and depth of their understanding of the role of business in society and the managerial dilemmas involved in combining profit-making activities with activities aimed at the creation of cultural value and having social impact.
 For the second category of users, additional readings are of particular value.